CULEMO: Cultural Lenses on Emotion -- Benchmarking LLMs for Cross-Cultural Emotion Understanding: Experimental Setup

 \subsection{Task Formulation}

-To investigate the emotional comprehension capabilities of LLMs, we examine how they associate different countries' cultures with their corresponding languages.
-Specifically, we explore culture-aware emotion understanding via two main tasks: \textbf{emotion prediction} and \textbf{sentiment analysis}.
+To investigate the emotional comprehension capabilities of LLMs, we examine how they associate different cultures of a country with their corresponding languages.
+Specifically, we explore culture-aware emotion understanding via two main tasks: (1) emotion prediction and (2) sentiment analysis.
 All tested models are instruction-fine-tuned, except for the Aya-expanse model.
-We also experiment with prompts that do and do not include explicit country context, using the phrase \texttt{"You live in <<country name>>,"} (where \texttt{<<country name>>} is one of the six targeted countries: USA, UAE, Ethiopia, Germany, India, and Mexico).
-Each task is framed as a text generation problem, and the models are evaluated in a zero-shot setting.
+We also experiment with prompts that do and do not include explicit country context, using the phrase \texttt{"You live in <<country name>>,"} (where \texttt{<<country name>>} is one of the six targeted countries: UAE, USA, Ethiopia, Germany, India, and Mexico).
+Each task is framed as a text-generation problem, and the models are evaluated in a zero-shot setting.